 OTHER RESEARCH RESOURCES

 The College has arrangements to facilitate the research of students working on topics related to the United States or to Western Europe.
 In the past exchanges have been arranged with institutions such as Yale (Political Science), Juan March Institute in Madrid, Stockholm (Sociology) and Harvard (Economics).

 Meals are provided for all members of College in the College Hall throughout the year, apart from short closed periods at Christmas and Easter.
-Students within their first five Nuffield Student Years are entitled to take lunch in College at no charge on days when the kitchens are open.
-The College kitchen received recently one of Oxford City Council's coveted Heartbeat Awards for the wide range and standard of food offered.
+Students within their first six Nuffield Student Years are entitled to take lunch in College at no charge on days when the kitchens are open.
 There is also a well-equipped student kitchen.

-The College has its own comprehensive maternity and paternity scheme, full details of which can be found in the Student Handbook.
-Students seeking maternity leave are advised to consult the terms and conditions of any funding which they hold, as appropriate.
-The College’s aim is to support pregnant students and students on maternity or paternity leave and to ensure that they are not disadvantaged.
+The College has its own comprehensive Student Parental Leave Policy, full details of which can be found in the Student Handbook.
+Students seeking parental leave are advised to consult the terms and conditions of any funding which they hold, as appropriate.
+The College’s aim is to support pregnant students and students on parental leave, and to ensure that they are not disadvantaged.

 Junior Common Room